This page attempts to answer these frequently-asked questions on encryption:

 A. Probably because of one of the reasons listed below.

 The Blowfish algorithm (or any block cipher algorithm like DES or AES) only specifies what happens to a given block of bits of a specified size when transformed with a certain bit string used as the key.
 AES uses a 128-bit block; older algorithms like DES and Blowfish use a 64-bit block.
-However, there at at least the following alternatives available to two parties who wish to exchange encrypted data:-
+However, there are at least the following alternatives available to two parties who wish to exchange encrypted data:-

 - The resulting ciphertext can be stored in different formats (binary, base64, hexadecimal strings, etc).